emilybache/KataMedicineClash/README.md

-This Kata is included in my book "The Coding Dojo Handbook", available from [LeanPub](http://leanpub.com/codingdojohandbook).
+This Kata is included in my book ["The Coding Dojo Handbook"](http://leanpub.com/codingdojohandbook).

 - In the folder for each language, are skeleton classes for the domain objects, to get you started on the kata.
 - In the folder "Refactoring" is a refactoring version of this kata